michalakadam/Robot/README.md

 ### REQUIREMENTS

-Book information collected is: title, genre, author(s), price<br/>
+Book information collected is: title, author(s), price and promodetails<br/>
-Book information is collected from 2 DIFFERENT libraries (one with screen scraping, one with REST API)<br/>
+Book information is collected from 2 DIFFERENT bookstores using screen scrapping<br/>
 Robot runs once per day, results are appended<br/>
 Run results are persisted in DB<br/>
 Runs are logged along with their statistics<br/>